A Poem for Ed Blair Broadside (#38/100): Perdido Press 2020

 Blair also hand-numbered the edition information, this copy being #38.

-Finally, Blair included a facsimile of the original manuscript for the poem.
+For this copy, Blair also included a facsimile of the original manuscript for the poem.
 Oddly enough, the two-page manuscript is printed on two separate pages of ordinary photocopy paper and was scotch tapped to the back of the broadside.
-I’m told that this was part of the original production.
-In any case, when I received the broadside, the facsimile had already separated from the broadside with no trace, markings or damage to the broadside because of the inexpensive tape used.
+When I received the broadside, the facsimile had already separated from the broadside with no trace, markings or damage to the broadside because of the quality of the tape used (a good thing).

 This copy is in Near Fine condition with a ding on the upper right.